Skip to main content

 Practice

-The z-index property allows you to define the stack order of HTML elements.
+The z-index property allows you to define the stacking order of HTML elements.

 z-index and Overlapping

-z-index : Defines the "stacking order" of HTML elements.
-Elements with a higher z-index will appear on top of those with a lower z-index.
+z-index: Defines the "stacking order" of HTML elements.
+An element with a higher z-index number appears on top of an element with a lower z-index.

 For example, an element with a z-index of 1 will be below an element with a z-index of 2.